deepbsd/darchi/README.md

-# DAVEARCH Arch Linux Installer
+# DARCHI    Dave's Arch Linux Installer

 This is just a personal script, very very simple, to install Arch Linux after booting the archiso ISO image.